 Identifying the incident

 Darktrace came into the environment after the initial infection had taken place already.
 Darktrace instantly identified several devices exhibiting unexpected HTTP beaconing to unusual, rare external IP addresses.
-The devices made HTTP POST requests without prior GET requests along other suspicious behaviour.
+The devices made HTTP POST requests without prior GET requests along other suspicious behavior.
 Darktrace created several high-severity alerts for this, e.g. ‘Compromise / Suspicious HTTP Beacons to Dotted Quad’ and ‘Compromise / Possible Malware HTTP Comms’:

 Triaging the incident